Lighnat0r-pers/gta-iii-toughened/Installer/GTA III Toughened Readme.txt

-Dummy text.
+Thanks for installing GTA III Toughened!

-The toughened mod doesn't replace any existing file so you can have them in the same folder as the vanilla game without interfering.
-Launch the vanilla game from gta3.exe, the mod from "GTA III Toughened.exe"
+As a reminder, this mod does not replace any existing files so you run both the mod and the base game from the same folder without interfering.
+Launch the base game from "gta3.exe", the mod from "GTA III Toughened.exe".

+To check for updates, run "GTA III Toughened Update Checker.exe" located in the game folder.
+Keep in mind that new versions are most likely not savegame compatible.

+Have fun! ;)

+(Don't forget to keep an eye out for secrets in some of the missions)